cryptocopycats/awesome-mooncatrescue-bubble/README.md

 > There has been some interest in knowing how we drew them, so we figured we might as well release it.
 > Prepare to be underwhelmed!  => [**mooncatrescue.com/pixeleditor**](https://mooncatrescue.com/pixeleditor)

-A little tip if you try it out - there are 128 original mooncat pixel drawings / design  (encoded in the source code as a single-line string - see [`designs.rb`](https://raw.githubusercontent.com/cryptocopycats/mooncats/master/lib/mooncats/designs.rb) for a "word-wrapped" more read-able source of the original example.
+A little tip if you try it out online - there are [128 original mooncat pixel drawings / designs](DESIGNS.md)
+(all encoded in the original source code in a single-line string - see [`designs.rb`](https://raw.githubusercontent.com/cryptocopycats/mooncats/master/lib/mooncats/designs.rb) for a "word-wrapped" more readable source of the original example.

-You can read in the design in the pixel drawing tool online  (reformat required - a row must be on its own line and all numbers space separated).
-Here's the reformatted example for design 0:
+Yes, you can read in the design into the pixel drawing tool online  (reformat required - every pixel row must be on its own line and all (color) numbers space separated).
+Example for design 0:

 ```
 0 0 0 1 1 1 1 1 1 0 0 0 0 0 0 0 0